haiashinsu/drupal7-latest-core/README.md

 drupal7-latest-core
 ===================

 Latest Drupal 7 stable version update only files.
+Use this file to update your Drupal 7 site.

-Files and folders removed:
+Files and Folders removed:
 --------------------------

 /sites folder

 all .txt files on root

 .htaccess on root